 About Myotonic Dystrophy

 Described as “the most variable of all diseases found in medicine”, myotonic dystrophy is an inherited disorder that can appear at any age and that manifests differently in each individual.
 Considered by some researchers to be the most common form of muscular dystrophy, DM affects approximately 1:8,000 people worldwide and can cause not only muscle weakness, atrophy and myotonia (the delayed relaxation of a muscle), but also problems in the heart, brain, GI tract, endocrine, skeletal and respiratory systems.
 The variability of this disease often makes it difficult to diagnose.
 Since the gene was identified in the early 1990’s, researchers have discovered that the genetic flaw generally enlarges and causes more severe symptoms in subsequent generations, rendering it a genetic time bomb.

-The Myotonic Dystrophy Foundation (MDF) is a patient advocacy organization dedicated to leading and mobilizing resources toward effective management, treatment and ultimately a cure for myotonic dystrophy.
+MDF is a patient advocacy organization dedicated to leading and mobilizing resources toward effective management, treatment and ultimately a cure for myotonic dystrophy.
 The Foundation provides invaluable medical information, empowering families and medical providers as they navigate the disease process.
 The website, www.myotonic.org, and medical information provided by the Foundation, is approved by members of the MDF Scientific Advisory Committee, comprised of experts in the field of myotonic dystrophy and muscle research who together have devoted more than ninety years to the research and treatment of myotonic dystrophy.
-In addition, the MDF has a community website where families and caregivers meet others living with similar challenges and share information.
+In addition, MDF has a community website where families and caregivers meet others living with similar challenges and share information.

-For more information about the Myotonic Dystrophy Foundation, contact Molly White, Executive Director, at firstname.lastname@example.org or 86-MYOTONIC.
+For more information about MDF , contact us at email@example.com or 86-MYOTONIC.